From Plant to Plate: Cultivating Your Organic Garlic

 The Planter has an attachment that puts the holes in the ground and then the "planters" (us and any family members we can get to help!) sit on seats with buckets of seed and lay them in the holes while moving.
 It's quite a ride and the planters have to hustle to keep up not only with the tractor but with each other.

-We use two methods of irrigation for two different purposes - a wheel line to prepare to plant and drip irrigation after planting until a few weeks before harvest.
+We use multiple methods of irrigation for different purposes - a wheel line or sprinkler system for use from field preparation through planting.
+Then we install drip irrigation after the garlic sprouts up until a few weeks before harvest.

 From planting until harvest, every day is spent in the field monitoring the growth and health of each plant and then tightening up watering schedules.